-Close to some 56,000 – 57,000 units or pints of blood and blood components are required each year for patient treatment and care in Mauritius.
+Blood Bank Mauritius requires between 56,000 – 57,000 units or pints of blood and blood components each year for patient treatment and care in Mauritius.
 Platelets are a component of blood whose function (along with the coagulation factors) is to stop bleeding by clumping and clotting.
-Read more on platelets (John Hopkins Medicine).
+Read more on platelets (Sources and Credit: John Hopkins Medicine).

 Currently we are particularly looking to boost our recruitment of A, B and O negative group donors as their donations can be given to patients with blood groups other than their own.
 We also need Red Blood Cells for accident, cancer, anemia and low red blood cells level etc. Giving of Red Blood Cells through apheresis (Leukapheresis) or by giving whole blood not only are very important by saving lives of patients, but, it may help to prevent complications of thrombosis (formation of blood clot inside blood vessels – a vein or an artery).